Please note the important message on the home page

 James W Briggs Glasgow 1924

-Guarneri model, fine condition, please see our gallery featured instrument page for a detailed review of this maker
+Guarneri model violin for sale, fine condition, please see our gallery featured instrument page for a detailed review of this maker

 George Craske – small “Guarneri” model, circa 1850